 You’ve probably noticed most resolutions or intentions are forgotten by mid-January.
 That’s why I don’t make them.
 At least it’s why I don’t make them specifically for the “new year.”
 Sure, I set intentions, but I don’t do it on a schedule.
 I do it when it’s time, and always with a bit of yogic “non-attachment.”

 So, naturally when my yoga teacher invited us to consider one thing that was a “must-do” for 2019, I was a little tempted to roll my third eye.
-Then, I caught my own cynicism and agreed to at least think about this for a moment, just I considered the idea of a charting a course for 2018 at the beginning of last year.
+Then, I caught my own cynicism and agreed to at least think about this for a moment, just as I considered charting a course for 2018 at the beginning of last year.

 Pondering What “Must” Happen

-I’m always ready for change, and there’s a list of things I’d like to do.
+I’m always ready for change (well, as ready as a human can be), and there’s a list of things I’d like to do.
 But I’ve also learned over the years that attachment to an outcome can be a big problem.
 And let’s face it, a resolution made on January 1st pretty much comes with attachment to an outcome.

 Unless you’re a yogi.

-The first thing that came to mind when invited to choose something I “must” make happen this year is finding my yoga partner and getting at least one more Yoga Circle started in my area.
+The first thing that came to mind when invited to choose something I “must” make happen this year is finding a partner to help me with the Yoga Circles project.

-If you’re in a similar business, you know there’s no way for one person to do all of that alone.
-So again, I need to find my partner.
-That’s probably my “must-do.”
+If you’ve ever tried something similar, you know there’s no way for one person to do all that alone.

 Setting Intentions for the New Year as a Yogi